Numismatic Glossary - A

 Name for the old Indian coins, in later times it went to 1/16 th of a rupee.
 1 Anna = 4 pysas or 12 pie.

-The heating of a die or planchet to soften the metal before preparation of the die or striking of the coin.
+A process by which a die or planchet is heated and then cooled to soften the metal for die preparation or the striking of a coin.

 Roman goddess of the harvest, on coins she goes with a shell of corn and or a horn.

-A roman coin first from silver, later a mix of silver and other materials issued by the roman emperor Marinus Aurelius Antonius also known as Caracalla in 214 AC it was a double dinarius between 4,7 and 5,3 grams.
-The coin is easy to recognize by the lightning crown around the head of the emperor.
+A roman coin first from silver, later a mix of silver and other materials issued by the roman emperor Marinus Aurelius Antonius also known as Caracalla in 214 AD it was a double dinarius between 4.7 and 5.3 grams.
+The coin is easy to recognize by the radiate crown around the head of the emperor.

 The mint mark of the Dutch mint master Ir.
 J. de Jong, mint master of the Royal Dutch mint from 1980-1987.

-The lower die, usually the reverse – although on some issues with striking problems, the obverse was employed as the lower die.
-Because of the physics of minting, the fixed lower-die impression is slightly better struck than the upper-die impression.
+Usually the reverse of the coin, the lower, stationary die.
+On some issues with striking problems, the obverse is used as the lower die.
+Due to the physics of minting, the stationary lower-die impression is slightly better struck than the upper-die impression.

 Apfelgulder, golden guilder from the Rhineland from the 15th and 16th century named for the cross and apple on its front.